SynteLang/SynteLang/README.md

 All values in the sound engine are represented by 64-bit floating point numbers which have a nominal range within Syntə of between -1 and 1 inclusive.
 At the end of each cycle of the sound engine this is converted to a 32 bit number to be sent to the soundcard.
 Within a listing a value can be anywhere in the range of the 64-bit float (approx ±1.8x10^308 with an precision of about 15 decimal places.)
 These numbers will be limited or clipped to ±1 before audio conversion.
 The samples from each listing are added together and when there are more than four listings the sum is divided by the number of listings for unity gain.
 For 1, 2, 3, or 4 listings the sun is always divided by four.
 The result is then passed through a high-pass filter before the limiter.
 This is to remove any DC offsets, which means a consistent average signal other than 0, or another way to think of it is attentuating (reducing) frequencies below 4.6Hz.
 If my calculations are correct, any DC signal will fade below -120dB after half a second.
 The limiter reduces the level of audio above a peak value of 1 to avoid the possibility of clipping which would produce distortion.
 The detection algorithm of the limiter is more sensitive to higher frequencies, it expects audio to have a spectrum approximately equivalent to 'pink noise'.
+The density distribution of pink noise is a good general approximation to expected frequency levels in audio (*Barrow, 1995*).
+The `mix` function also uses this as a guiding principle in setting a sensible level.
+Some adjustment may be required; however, the limiter will always kick in if internal levels are exceeded.
+Because of the frequency dependent nature of the limiter detection, gain reduction may occur before the info display shows a high VU level.
+This is normal and you can adjust listings via the `level` operator to prevent higher frequencies from dominating the playback.
 Between the limiter and the clipping stage before conversion, what is known as dither is applied to the signal.
-This is a tiny amount of noise to avoid rounding errors, but is probably overkill. before the dither any envelopes associated with pausing or exiting are applied.
+This is a tiny amount of noise to avoid rounding errors, but is probably overkill.
+Before the dither any envelopes associated with pausing or exiting are applied.
 These reduce the chances of pops or clicks.
-The whole main loop of the sound engine is timed to produce the 'load' value that shows how much work it is doing to create each sample for the soundcard.
+The whole main loop of the sound engine has a timer to produce the 'load' value that shows how much work it is doing to create each sample for the soundcard.
 See info display section above.

 ---